 It’s a 15-page guide that explains all the strategies.
 It has some suggestions for teaching these strategies and how to assess strategy use.
 It’s a comprehensive guide to boost student fluency with the multiplication facts.
 It is not a miracle cure and does not guarantee instant fluency.
 What it does is give your students strategies for achieving that fluency by the end of a school year.

-It’s FREE and you can download it by subscribing to my newsletter.
-Click HERE or fill out the form below
+It’s FREE and you can get it by subscribing to my newsletter.

 Don’t forget to read Parts 2 and 3 of This 3 Part Series!